Jasmit22/LibraryInventory/README.md

 This project is a Library Management System built with React and Vite.
 It allows users to manage books, authors, and library operations.
 The Project was completed by CPSC 481 Tutorial 2 - Group 2:
-Jasmit Saroya, Mufaro Mungoni, Stephanie Sevilla, Maxinne Sanchez, and Jayden Ma.
+- Jasmit Saroya
+- Mufaro Mungoni
+- Stephanie Sevilla
+- Maxinne Sanchez
+- Jayden Ma.

 ## Use the link below to access the system (Open link in Google Chrome):
 system link: https://library-inventory-two.vercel.app/